BourgondAries/racket-gondola/README.md

 Check the log messages.
 If there's nothing interesting there, try increasing `-m=190` in `dock`.
 This limits the amount of memory usage.
 It's currently capped at 190 MB, but it might be too little for your architecture.

+# Not yet finished things #

+I still need to add a christmas date checker to `handler.rkt` to change favicons.